• Skip to main content

 Dan and his students explore a variety of scientific questions when they go underground.
 They investigate whether microorganisms adapt to cave conditions, and how they evolve in underground isolation.
 They ask whether there are new forms of life in extreme underground environments, and are currently growing bacteria and archaea (another form of microbial life) that represent new branches on the tree of life.
 They are even looking for signatures of microbial life in cave mineral deposits that are analogs for where we might find life on other planets.

 Prior to his position at New Mexico Tech and NCKRI, Dan was the program coordinator for the MnDRIVE Environment initiative at the University of Minnesota and was a research associate at the University of Minnesota BioTechnology Institute.
 He remains affiliate graduate faculty in the Department of Earth Sciences at the University of Minnesota.
-In addition to his work on caves and karst, Dan has diverse research interests in the fields of environmental microbiology and geochemistry, and he has studied microbiological processes in mine drainage, deep marine sediments, and wetland ecosystems.
+In addition to his work on caves and karst, Dan has multiple research interests in the fields of environmental microbiology and geochemistry, and he has studied microbiological processes in mine drainage, deep marine sediments, and wetland ecosystems.
 His international research is widely published and cited.

 Education